-Supplementary Retirement Scheme (a.k.a.
-SRS) is not strange to most Singaporeans.
+Supplementary Retirement Scheme, more colloquially referred to as SRS, is not a foreign concept to many Singaporeans.
 It is a deferred tax scheme which helps you save for the future while reducing your tax expenses now.

-If you are mid to high-income earners, SRS is a great way to save tax in addition to CPF top-up tax relief.
-For example, if your tax bracket is 15% and you contribute $10,000 to SRS, your personal tax is reduced by $1,500.
+If you are a mid to high-income earner, SRS is a great way to save tax in addition to CPF top-up tax relief as SRS contributions are eligible for tax relief the following year.

-The problem is that many people are overjoyed with the tax savings and they stop there.
-Do you know SRS interest rate is only 0.05% for funds idling in the account?
-Your one-time tax savings will be eroded over the years by inflation.
+However, many people are content with these little tax savings and they stop there, Do you know the SRS interest rate is only 0.05% for funds idling in the account?
+Your one-time tax savings will actually be eroded over the years by inflation.

 At a Glance